pysal/access/docs/resources.rst

 portion of a larger matrix using bzcat and awk.
 The script and a short example can be found `here <https://github.com/dfsnow/otp-routing#extracting-a-subset-of-tracts-or-blocks>`_.

-These matrices were generated primarily using `OpenTripPlanner <https://www.opentripplanner.org>`_ (OTP) and Docker.
+These matrices were generated using
+`OpenTripPlanner <https://www.opentripplanner.org>`_ (OTP) and Docker.
 The necessary containers can be found `here <https://github.com/dfsnow/otp-routing>`_ and `here <https://github.com/dfsnow/otp-resources>`_